paskozdilar/procman/README.md

 # procman

-Simple gRPC-controlled single-process manager.
+Simple HTTP single-process manager.

 ## Usage

 Use procman to start and stop a process on a machine.
 The process is started with the given command and arguments and is restarted if it exits.
-The process can be stopped and restarted using gRPC calls.

 ### Starting procman

 To start procman, run the following command, substituting:
-- ${PORT} with the port on which procman should listen for RPC calls
+- ${PORT} with the port on which procman should listen for HTTP requests
 - ${COMMAND} with the command to run
 - ${ARGS[@]} with the list of arguments to pass to the command